 Being out in the mountains on your bike means being prepared to treat any mechanical issues that may occur.
 Part of the allure of riding in a beautiful but remote landscape such as Nepal’s is that element of self-sufficiency – getting through problems encountered on the ride without the help of a mechanic or anyone else besides other racers.

 And so we come to discussing what spares and repair kit to take out on the Yak Ru.
-Many MTB riders (in any event or riding situation, not just the Yak Ru race)can learn from racers who need to pack the right amount of gear to get themselves and their bikes to the finish line – without lugging too much extra items.
+Many MTB riders (in any event or riding situation, not just the Yak Ru race)can learn from racers who need to pack the right amount of gear to get themselves and their bikes to the finish line – without lugging too many extra items.

 Achieving the right balance is not easy: carry too much weight on your bike or back – that hinders your racing aspirations, or getting caught out with not enough gear in case something happens that leaves you stranded.
 Studying the load-out of modern-day mountain bikers and their high-tech bikes embarking on long-distance epic rides, enduro races, or marathon events – one common thread prevails that Yak Ru participants should heed: in remote locations, a little bit of extra weight does not hurt, and can often ensure a good result.

-Whatever spares you figure you MIGHT need to service up your bike between stages, but not race with, you should put into your ‘camp bag’ – the bag that gets transported by vehicle or porters between each stage’s starting and ending points.
+Whatever spares you figure you MIGHT need to serve up your bike between stages, but not race with, you should put into your ‘camp bag’ – the bag that gets transported by vehicle or porters between each stage’s starting and ending points.
 We have included these items in the last section of this article.

 Hydration / Storage

-– Bottles – the lightweight option for fast stages at low altitude (foregoing the hydration pack as carrying extra cold-weather clothing is not a necessity); ensure your bike frame has enough bottle cages, and plan your water re-fill stops properly
+– Bottles – the lightweight option for fast stages at low altitude (preceding the hydration pack as carrying extra cold-weather clothing is not a necessity); ensure your bike frame has enough bottle cages, and plan your water re-fill stops properly

 – Multi-tool – get one with a chain breaker attachment